 The vibrant Japanese capital city is as much a look to the tech-savvy future as it is a nod to Japan's rich heritage and past.
 Discovering the treasures of Tokyo can be as fast-paced or down-tempo as your heart desires.
-Air New Zealand offers non-stop flights from Auckland to Tokyo's Haneda and Narita airports, and there's no better time than now to plan your trip and start booking.
+Air New Zealand offers non-stop flights from Auckland to Tokyo's Narita (10h 50m) airport.
+Air New Zealand also fly seasonally non-stop to Osaka in Japan between November and March each year.
+There's no better time than now to plan your trip and start booking.

 Things to do in Tokyo

 Whether you want to get lost in Japan's past, soak up the high-energy nightlife or traverse Tokyo for some of the world's best shopping, this is one city that has all the places you'd want to go.
 And with a population of close to ten million, it's no surprise that Tokyo boasts one of the best public transport systems in the world.